nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-7-1 v1-7-0

-NCSDK-11626: HID keyboard LEDs are not turned off when host disconnects The HID keyboard LEDs, indicating among others state of Caps Lock and Num Lock, may not be updated after host disconnection.
+NCSDK-11626: HID keyboard LEDs are not turned off when host disconnects The HID keyboard LEDs, indicating among others state of Caps Lock and Num Lock, might not be updated after host disconnection.
   The problem replicates only if there is no other connected host.

   **Workaround:** Do not use HID keyboard LEDs.